-(e) Financial Assistance
+(c) Financial Assistance

 ASM is mostly plagued by financial challenges hence the proliferation of illegal operations.
-The implementation of s27 of the MPRDA has identified challenges with the provision of financial assistance to SSM one of which is insufficient funds available.
+The implementation of s27 of the MPRDA has identified challenges with the provision of financial assistance to Small Scale Mining (SSM) one of which is insufficient funds available.
 Although government may not be in position to provide finances, ASM should be assisted in strengthening their business case in order to approach various funding institutions for this assistance and investments into ASM operations through extended services.

-(f) Training, Skills development, and innovation
+(d) Training, Skills Development, and Innovation

 One of the key challenges identified in respect of ASM is lack of training in various disciplines including business management and technical skills for efficient mining of mineral resources identified.
-Collaboration with institutions such as the MQA which has training programs to assist small scale miners including the HDSA entry miners support program and the ASM Mining School.
+Collaboration with institutions such as the MQA and MINTEC which has training programs to assist small scale miners including the HDSA entry miners support program and the ASM Mining School.
 These programs must be geared toward training in environmental management, health and safety and business management skills.
-Educational levels of artisanal and small-scale miners may need to be considered as part of the licensing mechanism.
 This will be critical for the formalisation of the industry to ensure ASM is sustainable and able to comply with the necessary requirements.